smabbasht/MathBlaster-Flutter-Flame-Game/README.md

-# MathBlaster-Flutter-Flame-Game
+# Math Blaster Game

+Developed using
+## Flutter Flame Engine

 This is a classic math blaster game which we have lost in the wake of many games that appeared with the same name.
-I searched for this game since I enjoyed this alot in my childhood but was unable to find it on Google PlayStore so I decided to make this myself.
+I searched for this game since I enjoyed this alot in my childhood but was unable to find it on Google PlayStore so I decided to make this myself in these winter vacations.